ThuyKat/Spring-Security-/README.md

 ## EnableWebSecurity annotation
 this annotation enable support for spring security and integrate into MVC framework

-## Authorization : I want different APIs having different levels of access control
+## Authorization : different APIs having different levels of access control

 For example, we want "/" path be accessible to everyone or unauthenticated, "/user" be accessible to User and Admin, and "/admin" only accessible to Admin